Learn how to define, track, and optimize procurement KPIs to drive cost savings, mitigate risk, and deliver strategic value.

 3. What benchmarks should I use to compare my procurement metrics?

 A mix of cross-industry and industry-specific benchmarks from procurement research firms, associations, and technology providers can help provide relevant comparisons.
-Choose peers of similar size and complexity where possible.
+Choose peers of similar size and complexity where possible to evaluate procurement performance more accurately.

 4. How do I get started with tracking procurement performance?

-Start by defining clear objectives and KPIs, assessing your current state metrics and gaps, and investing in enabling technology and processes to streamline data collection and reporting.
+Start by defining clear objectives and KPIs, assessing your current procurement performance metrics and gaps, and investing in enabling technology and processes to streamline data collection and reporting.
 Partner with stakeholders to drive adoption.

 5. How do I turn procurement KPIs into action?

 Review metrics regularly with your team to identify root causes of underperformance and brainstorm improvement ideas.
-Use them to inform adjustments to strategies, processes and technologies.
+Use them to inform adjustments to strategies, processes and technologies that drive better procurement performance.
 Celebrate quick wins to gain momentum.

 At Spendflo, we understand the challenges procurement teams face in measuring and optimizing performance.
 Our all-in-one spend management platform is designed to help you overcome these hurdles and achieve best-in-class procurement outcomes.
 Here's how we can help: